 A VERY well-known Shandon man was a hero of midget submarines in World War Two and was named in the best selling book ‘Above Us The Waves’.

-During his daring wartime exploits with the 12th Flotilla he was awarded a DSC for his gallantry, and some years ago he spoke of the memorable day when he cut an underwater communication cable in the Far East.
+During his daring wartime exploits with the 12th Flotilla he was awarded a DSC for his gallantry, and some years ago he told of the memorable day when he cut an underwater communication cable in the Far East.

 His task was to cut communication between Japanese-held Hong Kong and Saigon.